 The White Coat Ceremony will be streamed live on the HCOP YouTube Channel.
 A link and a direct feed will be provided on this page prior to the beginning of the ceremony.

-Auburn Photographic Services will capture the White Coat Ceremony and will be set up prior to the ceremony to take portraits of students in their white coat.
+A photographer will capture the White Coat Ceremony and will be set up prior to the ceremony to take portraits of students in their white coat.
 A free digital copy of the photo will be made available in the days following the ceremony by HCOP administration.
-AU Photo Services will be able to provide additional digital copies or prints for a fee.